Overall Equipment Effectiveness

 The speed of a piece of equipment is defined by the manufacturer and companies expect that the documented speed is the speed that the machine will operate at.
 However, unless a company calibrates the equipment and verifies that it is operating at the manufacturer’s specification, then there is a possibility that the machine is operating below standard.

 When equipment is set up, there may be some issues with the initial items produced.
 For example, in chemical manufacturing, initial batches may not be of suitable quality.
 Although this setup loss may be included in the production schedule, it does mean a loss of time and resources that could be minimized.

 There are three factors that are used in the calculation of Overall Equipment Effectiveness.
 These are the availability rate, the performance rate, and the quality rate.

 The availability rate is the time the equipment is running, versus the time it could have been running.
 A reduce availability rate is an indication of equipment failures and issues around setup and adjustments.

 The performance rate is the quantity of material produced during the running time, versus the quantity of material that could have been produced when taking into account the manufacturers documented speed of the equipment.
 A low-performance rate can be seen as a result of idling, minor stoppages, and reduced speed operation.

 The quality rate is the amount of acceptable material versus the total amount of material that is manufactured.
 A low-quality rate is an indication of startup losses and the amount of scrap material.

 When a company first uses OEE metrics, they can see the efficiency of their equipment.
 They then have the information from which they can set improvement goals for their plant.
-By improving the availability, performance and quality rates, a company can reduce their expenditure on maintenance and raw materials as well as improve their manufacturing capability and customer delivery times.
+By improving the availability, performance and quality rates, a company can reduce its expenditure on maintenance and raw materials as well as improve its manufacturing capability and customer delivery times.